MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Related work

-Although the success of speech representation learning in speech understanding tasks, it's not suitable for the speech synthesis task due to its discrete nature.
-MAM~\cite{chen2020mam} and FAT-MLM~\cite{zheng2021fused} masked several acoustic segments randomly and used the masked acoustic features as network input, then Transformer-based~\cite{vaswani2017attention} network is employed to reconstruct the masked acoustic features.
+Unsupervised speech representation learning~\cite{wav2vec2,wav2vec2xlsr,hubert} has demonstrated its superiority in the field of speech recognition and related downstream tasks.
+Although the success of speech representation learning in speech understanding tasks, it's not suitable for the speech synthesis task due to its training strategy.
+MAM~\cite{chen2020mam} and FAT-MLM~\cite{zheng2021fused} masked several acoustic segments randomly and used the masked acoustic features as network input, then Transformer-based~\cite{vaswani2017attention} network is employed to reconstruct the masked regions.
 But the quality of the reconstructed acoustic features could not meet the requirement of speech synthesis.
-Bai \textit{et al}.~\cite{a3t} proposed a network that uses masked acoustic features as input and the network is trained to predict high-quality acoustic features, then their proposed network could be further applied to speech synthesis and speech edit tasks.
-CampNet~\cite{wang2022context} introduced a speech edit model, the acoustic features are randomly masked out by a prior ratio and then sent to the decoder for masked speech reconstruction.
+Bai~\textit{et al}.~\cite{a3t} proposed a network that uses masked acoustic features as input and the network is trained to predict high-quality acoustic features, then their proposed network could be further applied to speech synthesis and speech editing tasks.
+CampNet~\cite{wang2022context} introduced a speech editing model, the acoustic features are randomly masked out by a prior ratio and then sent to the decoder for masked speech reconstruction.
 Each decoder layer used an attention mechanism to learn contextual features from unmasked part.

 All the mentioned works for speech reconstruction try to predict high-quality and contextual consistent acoustic features by learning the context relationship of masked and unmasked speech.
 Inspired by these works, we incorporate the masking strategy into cross-utterance speech synthesis task to improve the prosody modeling, with the assumption that both the textual and acoustic context could facilitate the prosody improvement of speech synthesis.
-Instead of masking on word-level speech for speech editing tasks, the acoustic features of the current sentence are concatenated with those of neighboring sentences, and then acoustic features from the current sentence are masked out.
-The proposed model is trained to reconstruct the masked acoustic features.
+Instead of masking on word-level speech region for speech editing tasks, the acoustic features of the current sentence are concatenated with those of previous sentence, and then acoustic features from the current sentence are masked out.
 In other words, we proposed a novel context-aware speech synthesis method that reconstructs speech for the current sentence with improved prosody by utilizing both the semantic and acoustic features of contextual sentences.